-Before installing Joomla, we assume that you have followed our getting started guide.
+Before installing Joomla, we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Additionally, you will need to follow the LAMP Guide appropriate for the distribution you have deployed.

 unzip tools.
 In Debian- and Ubuntu-based systems, issue the following command: